 Our findings are published in peer-reviewed medical journals, creating an undeniable body of evidence that repetitive brain trauma can lead to the devastating neurodegenerative disease CTE.
 Out of over 400 brain donations, over 250 have tested positive for CTE, some as young as 17 years old.
 91 of 95 former professional football players studied have been found to be CTE-positive.

 The legacies of over 250 confirmed cases of CTE highlight the need for a better approach to managing and responding to brain trauma.
 The evidence has silenced those denying a link between brain trauma and CTE, winning endorsements from high ranking members of the National Institute of Health and the Department of Defense.

 “I don't think there's any wiggle room.
 It's pretty clear this is due to head injury.
 Whether there are other things involved, and when it starts, that's hard to know, but I don't think there's any question that it's related to head injury"

 - Dr. Walter Koroshetz, National Institute of Health

 "CTE is only seen in the setting of repeated head trauma.
 At the end of the day, this is produced by head trauma.
 I'm sorry, that's what all the research says.”

 The Concussion Legacy Foundation's Role

 The Concussion Legacy Foundation continues to support the VA-BU-CLF Brain Bank through leading outreach, recruiting, and educational efforts.
 Dr. Cantu and Chris Nowinski serve on the BU ADC executive committee.
 Lisa McHale, the Foundation’s Director of Family Relations, exclusively supports Legacy Donor families through the donation process and beyond.
-In addition, the Foundation has donated over $900,000 to the BU CTE Center.
+In addition, the Foundation has donated over $1 million to the BU CTE Center.